 ROSEN, A LEADING LAW FIRM, Encourages Fate Therapeutics, Inc. Investors with Losses Exceeding $100K to Secure Counsel Before Important March 22 Deadline in Securities Class Action – FATE

-/EIN News/ -- NEW YORK, March 16, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Fate Therapeutics, Inc. (NASDAQ: FATE) between April 2, 2020 and January 5, 2023, both dates inclusive (the “Class Period”).
+NEW YORK, March 16, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Fate Therapeutics, Inc. FATE between April 2, 2020 and January 5, 2023, both dates inclusive (the "Class Period").
 A class action has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than March 22, 2023.

 SO WHAT: If you purchased Fate securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.